Still 2gether: Reception

-On 14 August 2020, after the release of the premiere episode, the series became the top trending topic on Twitter in several counties including Thailand, Vietnam, Singapore, Malaysia, Indonesia, Puerto Rico, Brazil, Japan, India, United States, Mexico, and Peru.
+On 14 August 2020, after the release of the premiere episode, the series became the top trending topic on Twitter in several counties including Thailand, Vietnam, Singapore, Malaysia, Indonesia, Puerto Rico, Brazil, Japan, India, United States, Mexico, and Peru, and in the Philippines with the hashtag #Still2Gether.

 On 11 September 2020, after the release of the penultimate and finale episodes, the series became the top trending topic worldwide on Twitter with over two million tweets.
 A month after the series aired, it garnered over 40 million views on YouTube and 27 million views on LINE TV, one month after its airing.